-The standard rental duration for most dumpster rental companies is seven days, although most are flexible in being able to meet the needs of your project.
+The standard rental duration for most dumpster rental companies is seven days, although most companies are flexible in being able to meet the needs of your project.

 The cost of renting a dumpster is highly variable and largely based on the cost of living in your area.

-Winter is a slower time of year for dumpster rentals, so good deals may be more prevalent during these months.
+Winter is a slower time of year for dumpster rentals, so good deals may be more prevalent during these months compared to summer months.

 There are several factors you can control in keeping your dumpster rental costs down, including:

-- Ensuring the load does not exceed the weight allowance
+- Ensuring the load does not exceed the weight allowance.

 - Sticking to the rental period.